openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Introduction

 This document defines a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets and Verifiers of Credentials where a high level of security and privacy is required.
 This document is an interoperability profile that can be used by implementations in various contexts, be it a certain industry or a certain regulatory environment.
-Note that while this profile is aimed at high assurance use-cases, it can also be used for lower assurance credentials.
+Note that while this profile is aimed at high assurance use-cases, it can also be used for lower assurance use-cases.

 This document is not a specification, but a profile.
 It refers to the specifications required for implementations to interoperate among each other and for the optionalities mentioned in the referenced specifications, defines the set of features to be mandatory to implement.